 Imagine your reader's inbox.
 It is probably a mess.
 It's filled with all sorts of emails from all sorts of bloggers.
-Each and every blogger wants that reader's attention.
+Every blogger wants that reader's attention.
 They want them to click.
 To buy.
 To support them in some way.

 It might look something like this: